offsoc/onionplan/docs/proposals/usability/certificates.md

 >
 > No other algorithms or key sizes are permitted.

-### Implementing X.509 certs derived from the .onion keypair
+### Implementing X.509 certs derived from the .onion key pair

 In summary, implementing this proposal would require pushing at least two specification changes: